Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/18-Explore the Trust Center.md

    ![](../images/sc-900-lab11-5-8-1.png)

-1. To verify that the document has been saved, scroll up to the top of the page and select **My Library**, view the document that we have saved.
+1. To verify that the document has been saved, scroll up to the top of the page and select **My Library** to view the document that we have saved.

    ![](../images/sc-900-lab11-7.png)

    ![](../images/sc-900-lab11-7-1.png)

-1. From the top of the My Library page, select **Service Trust Portal** to return to the Service Trust Portal home page.
+1. From the top of the **My Library** page, select **Service Trust Portal** to return to the **Service Trust Portal** home page.

    ![](../images/sc-900-lab11-8.png)

-1. From the Service Trust Portal home page, scroll down to the **Industry and Regional Resources** category.
+1. From the **Service Trust Portal** home page, scroll down to the **Industry and Regional Resources** category.
 Note the available tiles.
 Select **Financial Services**.
 Scroll down to see all the available regions and countries.
-Select the tile for any country to view the applicable documents.
+Select a country-specific title to view the applicable documents.

    ![](../images/sc-900-lab11-9.png)

    ![](../images/sc-900-lab11-9-1.png)

-1. Navigate back to the Service Trust Portal home page, select the link **Service Trust Portal** at the top of the page.
+1. Navigate back to the **Service Trust Portal** home page and select the link **Service Trust Portal** at the top of the page.

     ![](../images/sc-900-lab11-8.png)

-1. From the Service Trust Portal home page, scroll down to the **Resource for your Organization** category.
+1. From the **Service Trust Portal** home page, scroll down to the **Resources for your Organization** category.
 Select **Resources for your Organization**.
 Note that any documents listed here are based on your organization's subscription and permissions.

    ![](../images/sc-900-lab11-11.png)

    ![](../images/sc-900-11-11-1.png)

-1. Navigate back to the Service Trust Portal home page, select the link **Service Trust Portal** at the top of the page.
+1. Navigate back to the **Service Trust Portal** home page and select the link **Service Trust Portal** at the top of the page.

    ![](../images/sc-900-lab11-8.png)

-## Explore on Trust Center and navigate to Microsoft’s six, key privacy principles
+## Explore the Trust Center and Navigate to Microsoft’s Six Key Privacy Principles

-In this task you will visit the Trust Center and navigate to Microsoft’s six, key privacy principles.
+In this task, you will visit the Trust Center and navigate to Microsoft’s six key privacy principles.

-1. From the Service Trust Portal home page, scroll down to the **Reports, Whitepapers, and Artifacts** category.
+1. From the **Service Trust Portal** home page, scroll down to the **Reports, Whitepapers, and Artifacts** category.
 Select **Privacy and Data Protection**.

    ![](../images/sc-900lab11-T1-1.png)

-1. In addition to listing all applicable documents, there is a description of the category followed by a link to Learn more.
-Select **Learn more**.
+1. In addition to listing all applicable documents, there is a description of the category followed by a link to **Learn more**.
+Click on **Learn more**.

    ![](../images/sc-900lab11-T1-2.png)

-1. A new browser page opens to the Microsoft Trust Center where you find more information, including information about privacy and much more.
+1. A new browser page opens to the Microsoft Trust Center, where you will find more information, including information about privacy and much more.
 Explore the contents of this page and navigate through different links.

    ![](../images/sc-900lab11-T1-3.png)